 5. To utilise research-based evidence to encourage positive change in fathers

 Since its infancy, we’ve engaged with many fathers and father figures across Australia to become better dads for the sake of their children.
-After all, the main beneficiaries of our work is the children of today and tomorrow – encouraging and leading them to become future citizens and leaders.
+After all, the main beneficiaries of our work are the children of today and tomorrow – encouraging and leading them to become future citizens and leaders.

 Each week, we will send you essential tips to inspire you to be a better dad.
 Sign up today to ensure you don’t miss out!